SPF Projects-Cohort 4

 United States Postal Service (USPS) Review of Green Procurement

 The USPS is undertaking a system-wide review of its green procurement program.
-This is being done to improve the USPS' capabilities to identify green products, track purchases, and determine the costs and benefits of a green procurement program.
+This review is taking place to improve USPS capabilities in identifying green products, tracking purchases, and determining the costs and benefits of a green procurement program.
 The project will focus on procurement decisions involving the purchase of products costing $500,000 or more.
-Specific tasks include identifying the universe of major vendors subject to green product reviews; determining data reporting requirements and objectives and, recommending strategies to track and promote “green” purchasing.
+Specific tasks include identifying the universe of major vendors subject to green product reviews, determining data reporting requirements and objectives and, recommending strategies to track and promote “green” purchasing.